Hizoul/preact-to-nativescript/README.md

 ## [Documentation](https://rawgit.com/Hizoul/preact-to-nativescript/master/docs/_book/index.html)

 # Usage
-The following is assumed to be executed at the project root of a NativeScript Project
+The following is assumed to be executed at the project root of a NativeScript project

 1. Install the library
 ```bash